Estimating means of bounded random variables by betting

 \section{Concentration inequalities via nonnegative supermartingales}

 To set the stage, let $\Qcal^m$ be the set of all distributions on $[0,1]$, where each distribution has mean $m$.
-Note that $\Qcal^m$ is a convex set of distributions that have no common dominating measure, since it consists of both discrete and continuous distributions.
+Note that $\Qcal^m$ is a convex set of distributions and it has no common dominating measure, since it consists of both discrete and continuous distributions.

 Consider the setting where we observe a (potentially infinite) sequence of $[0, 1]$-valued random variables with conditional mean $\mu$ for some unknown $\mu \in [0,1]$.
-We write this as $(X_t)_{t=1}^\infty \sim P$ for some $P \in \Pcal^\mu$ where $\Pcal^\mu$ is the set of all distributions $P$ on $\prod_{i=1}^\infty [0, 1]$ such that $\EE_P(X_t \mid X_1, \dots, X_{t-1}) = \mu$.
-This includes familiar settings such as independent observations, where $X_i \sim Q_i \in \mathcal Q^\mu$, or i.i.d. observations where all $Q_i$'s are identical, but captures more general settings where the conditional distribution of $X_t$ given the past is an element of $\Qcal^\mu$.
-When one only observes $n$ outcomes, it suffices to imagine throwing away the rest, so that in what follows (when we handle infinite sequences), we do not need new notation for distributions $P$ over finite length sequences.
+We write this as $(X_t)_{t=1}^\infty \sim P$ for some $P \in \Pcal^\mu$, where $\Pcal^\mu$ is the set of all distributions $P$ on $[0, 1]^\infty$ such that $\EE_P(X_t \mid X_1, \dots, X_{t-1}) = \mu$.
+This includes familiar settings such as independent observations, where $X_i \sim Q_i \in \mathcal Q^\mu$, or i.i.d.\ observations where all $Q_i$'s are identical, but captures more general settings where the conditional distribution of $X_t$ given the past is an element of $\Qcal^\mu$.
+When one only observes $n$ outcomes, it suffices to imagine throwing away the rest, so that in what follows, we avoid new notation for distributions $P$ over finite length sequences.